 You can also measure your free testosterone.
-This is the amount of testosterone that's available for your body to use — giving you a clearer picture of whether your levels are in normal range or not.
+This is the amount of testosterone that's available for your body to use — giving you a clearer picture of whether your levels are in the normal range or not.

 Free testosterone is calculated based on your total testosterone, sex hormone-binding globulin (SHBG), and albumin level.

 How to boost your testosterone levels

 There are lots of natural methods you can try to boost your testosterone levels.
 These include:

 - Exercising — especially weight training and high-intensity interval training (HIIT).

 Manage your stress levels.
 Long-term (chronic) stress causes your cortisol levels to jump up, which lowers your testosterone levels.
-Mindfulness, breathing exercises, and yoga are all great ways to lower your stress.
+Mindfulness, breathing exercises, and yoga are all great ways to reduce stress.

 Testosterone replacement therapy (TRT)

 Testosterone replacement therapy means getting synthetic testosterone through an injection, gel or patch.
 This can help increase muscle mass and sex drive.
 But there are some side effects like oily skin and fluid retention.
 Sometimes the testicles can shrink and sperm production can decrease.
 If you take it long-term, it might increase your risk of heart attack and stroke.